-Top 10 Flowers In Chinese Culture | China Whisper
+Top 10 Chinese Flowers In Chinese Culture

 Top 10 Flowers In Chinese Culture

 Flowers have a privileged position in Chinese culture.
-They are considered an indelible part of Chinese’s collective consciousness.
-Chinese believe that flowers convey positive messages and play a significant role in the day to day folk life.
-Here collected are the 10 most important flowers in Chinese culture; each flower has its unique traditional meaning.
+They are considered as an indelible part of Chinese’s collective consciousness.
+Chinese believe that flowers convey positive messages and play a significant role in the day to day life.
+Here collected is a list of 10 most important flowers in Chinese culture; each flower has its unique traditional meaning.

 1. Plum Blossom (梅花)

 In Chinese culture the plum blossom is considered as “friend of winter.”
 It represents the value of endurance, as Chinese people are always indomitable and constantly strive to become stronger.

 As the Chinese poem goes, “the fragrance of plum blossom comes from bitterness and coldness”.
 Souls are tempered through the sufferings, growing in inner strength and unbending spirit.

 2. Peony (牡丹)

-Peony is the country’s most significant flower and is considered by many as the country’s national flower (not officially declared).
+Peony（牡丹 Mǔdān in Chinese）is the country’s most significant flower and is considered by many as the country’s national flower (not officially declared).
 Peony symbolizes riches, prosperity and honor.
+Peonies’ big petals and strong colors are connected to prosperity and richness in traditional Chinese culture.
+Thus, it was liked by people in the Tang Dynasty, a flourishing Chinese dynasty.

 In Chinese history peonies in Luoyang are praised as the finest in the country and a peony festival is held in Luoyang between April and May each year.

+At present, China does not have national flower, however Peony is widely considered one the front runners in the Chinese national flower contest.

 3. Chrysanthemum (菊花)

-Chrysanthemums originated in China and are well liked by Chinese.
+Chrysanthemums was originated in China and are well liked by Chinese.
 In traditional Chinese culture, chrysanthemums represent nobility and elegance.
+With its unsophisticated beauty, chrysanthemum also symbolize longevity in Chinese culture.

 Chrysanthemums bloom in the late autumn, so its ability to withstand the coldness inspired many ancient scholars to write poems and paint pictures.

 4. Orchid (兰花)